Supportive Care Services

 Living with Cancer Support Group

 Delta Hospice Society welcomes people from the time of diagnosis of cancer, during treatment, remission or recurrence to join its Cancer Support Group.
 Participants will have opportunities to share their experiences, feel less isolated, and feel comforted by the support of others.
-Six sessions, led by a counsellor, on alternate Thursdays, starts Thursday, April 26 from 1:30-3:30 pm at the Centre for Supportive Care, 4631 Clarence Taylor Crescent, Ladner.
+Led by a counsellor, at the Centre for Supportive Care, 4631 Clarence Taylor Crescent, Ladner.
 Please pre-register by phoning the Centre at 604-948-0660.
 Program is complimentary.